Babygirls123/CEG3006/README.md

 * How AI tools assisted their work
 * How results were verified and improved

-Fatin

-I contributed to shaping the overall system scope and translating the “adaptive visibility” idea into a clear vehicle-side and pedestrian-side architecture.
-I helped decide what should be computed on the vehicle versus on the pedestrian phone, and what must be included in the broadcast message.
-AI tools (ChatGPT) helped me explore alternative designs (fixed vs adaptive TTC, fixed vs adaptive rate) and compare the pros/cons in a structured way.
-I verified the outputs by doing sanity checks on scenarios (clear day vs night rain) to ensure the system adapts in the correct direction.
-Where AI suggestions were unrealistic or too complex, I simplified them into implementable rules and tables.
-Overall, I focused on keeping the design coherent and defensible for vehicular-network reasoning.

-Chor Yi

-I worked mainly on the adaptive risk-scaling logic, especially how the Visibility Index should behave under rain and fog conditions.
-AI tools helped generate candidate formulas and mapping rules for TTC thresholds and broadcast rates, and I refined them to avoid ambiguous or inconsistent behaviour.
-I verified the logic by checking edge cases and ensuring the outputs always match intuition (lower visibility and higher speed should increase safety margins).
-I also reviewed the message-field definitions so the values required by the pedestrian TTC comparison are always present.
-When AI explanations were too generic, I rewrote them into clearer engineering reasoning with explicit assumptions and constraints.
-This improved both correctness and clarity of the model section.

-Shirin

-I focused on documenting the end-to-end workflow so the reader can follow the system from sensing to message broadcast to pedestrian alert.
-AI tools helped me structure the README and organise the sections to match the required submission components.
-I verified the flow by checking interface consistency between modules (e.g., the vehicle must transmit TTC threshold and safety radius for the pedestrian decision logic).
-I also checked that the architecture and message format align with the functions described (no missing steps).
-When AI drafts were too long, I condensed them while keeping the technical meaning intact.
-Overall, I contributed to making the design easy to understand and logically complete.

-Sylvia

-I contributed to integrating the README into a single consistent narrative: problem → novelty → architecture → message format → adaptive model → use case.
-AI tools helped me tighten wording, improve structure, and ensure the write-up reads like a protocol-level design rather than a basic alert app.
-I verified the technical consistency by checking that parameters, equations, and tables match the stated use-case (e.g., 60 km/h + low visibility should increase TTC threshold and broadcast rate).
-I also cross-checked that the “network congestion” discussion is consistent with our congestion-control intent (rate limiting when the channel is busy).
-Where AI proposed values that felt arbitrary, I adjusted them to more defensible ranges and added assumptions (normalization/clamping).
-My main contribution was quality control and alignment to CEG3006 expectations.

-Jia Yi

-I contributed to planning and drafting the decision-log content by identifying concrete engineering decisions that can be justified with network metrics.
-AI tools helped generate realistic trade-offs (DSRC vs C-V2X, message size vs richness, rate scaling vs congestion risk), which I then turned into decision entries.
-I verified the decisions by ensuring each one can be defended using measurable criteria (latency, channel load, collision probability, energy).
-I also reviewed the use-case scenario to ensure it demonstrates why adaptation matters and stays consistent with the adaptive table.
-When AI suggestions were vague, I made them specific to our design (Visibility Index inputs, DCC-style backoff behaviour).
-This strengthened the project’s engineering justification and completeness.

 ---

+## Fatin

+I contributed mainly to defining the overall system scope and translating the “adaptive visibility” concept into a clear architecture split between the vehicle side and pedestrian side.
+I helped specify the key fields in the AViRS safety message and ensured the message format stayed minimal but still network-relevant.
+AI tools (ChatGPT) were useful for brainstorming alternative design options (fixed vs adaptive TTC, fixed vs adaptive broadcast rate) and for turning high-level ideas into clear documentation text.
+I verified AI outputs by checking whether the proposed parameters were physically sensible (e.g., higher speed and lower visibility should increase TTC threshold and safety radius).
+I also cross-checked that our protocol logic aligns with vehicular-network concerns like congestion and packet collisions.
+When AI suggestions were unrealistic or too complex, I simplified them into implementable rules and tables.
+Overall, I focused on making the system design coherent and defensible for CEG3006.

+---

+## Chor Yi

+I worked on the adaptive risk-scaling logic, especially how the Visibility Index should be defined so that it behaves correctly under rain and fog.
+AI tools helped me draft candidate formulas and mapping rules for TTC thresholds and broadcast rates, and then I refined them to avoid sign/normalization issues.
+I verified correctness by doing “sanity checks” on edge cases (clear day vs night+rain) to ensure the output moves in the expected direction.
+I also helped align our approach with standards-based thinking by ensuring our design can be explained as a protocol adaptation layer rather than a simple alert application.
+Where AI produced generic explanations, I tightened the wording to match engineering reasoning (trade-offs, constraints, and measurable objectives).
+I also helped review the literature section to ensure each major claim had an appropriate citation.
+This improved the technical credibility of our README.

+---

+## Shirin

+I contributed to documenting the communication flow and ensuring the project explanation is easy to understand from end-to-end (vehicle sensing → computation → broadcast → pedestrian TTC → alert).
+AI tools were helpful for structuring the README into sections that match assessment requirements and for generating clear step-by-step descriptions of the algorithm.
+I verified the flow by checking that each module outputs the exact inputs required by the next stage (e.g., the vehicle must include TTC threshold and safety radius for the pedestrian logic).
+I also checked that the message fields are consistent across the architecture section and the message-format table.
+Where AI drafts were too wordy, I condensed them while keeping the technical meaning.
+I improved the final write-up by making sure the system reads like a coherent protocol design rather than disconnected features.
+This made the documentation clearer for markers.

+---

+## Sylvia

+I led the overall integration of the project narrative: problem → novelty → solution summary → network trade-offs, ensuring it matches what CEG3006 markers look for.
+I used AI tools to generate the first draft of the literature review and then edited it to stay within the 200–300 word constraint while still being standards-anchored.
+I verified the content by checking that every claim about V2P design trade-offs and congestion control could be supported by our listed references (Sewalkar & Seitz; ETSI VAM; ETSI ITS-G5/DCC).
+I also reviewed that the equations and parameter tables are consistent with the stated use-case (60 km/h night heavy rain → higher TTC threshold and higher broadcast rate).
+When AI proposed values that seemed arbitrary, I replaced them with more defensible ranges and added explicit assumptions (normalization, clamping).
+I also ensured the README remains readable and submission-ready, with correct headings and formatting.
+Overall, my contribution was quality control and alignment to the module requirements.

+---

+## Jia Yi

+I contributed to the decision-log planning and helped identify concrete engineering decisions we could justify using network metrics.
+AI tools helped generate a list of realistic trade-offs (DSRC vs C-V2X, raw sensors vs visibility index, message size vs richness, rate scaling vs congestion risk), which I then converted into decision-log entries.
+I verified the decisions by checking whether each one can be defended using measurable criteria (latency, channel load, packet collision probability, energy use).
+I also reviewed the use-case scenario to ensure it demonstrates why adaptation matters and is consistent with our thresholds table.
+Where AI suggestions were too generic, I added specifics that match our system (Visibility Index inputs and DCC-style rate backoff).
+I helped improve the documentation by ensuring our decisions read like engineering reasoning rather than just opinions.
+This strengthened the project’s credibility and completeness.